-- 6.1.1 PIA will encourage any of its stakeholders to bring to the attention of the Board any issue where they feel aggrieved or concerned by the action of the organization, a member of the organization, or a member of a different organization or government department with which they have interacted in the course of PIA activities. - 6.1.2 The primary contact point for complaints is the Board Chair, who can be contacted via email (info@partnersinaid.org.au), phone (+61 477743 053), direct message via social media, or post using the contact details outlined on our website (www.partnersinaid.org.au). - 6.1.3 Complaints related to a project overseas can also be raised with the project partner, whose details will be listed on the Partners in Aid website. - 6.1.4 The website also advises complainants of their right to make a complaint directly to ACFID about a breach of the ACFID Code of Conduct. - 6.1.5 The Board will maintain multiple ways that people can lodge complaints and provide information about these mechanisms on its website.
+- 6.1.1.
+PIA will encourage any of its stakeholders to bring to the attention of the Board any issue where they feel aggrieved or concerned by the action of the organisation, a member of the organisation, or a member of a different organisation or government department with which they have interacted during PIA activities. - 6.1.2.
+The primary contact point for complaints is the Board Chair, who can be contacted via email (info@partnersinaid.org.au), phone (+61 429 929 063), direct message via social media, or post using the contact details outlined on our website (www.partnersinaid.org.au). - 6.1.3.
+Complaints related to a project overseas can also be raised with the Project Coordinator. - 6.1.4.
+The website also advises complainants of their right to make a complaint directly to the ACFID Code of Conduct Committee (acfid.asn.au/about/governance/governance-committees/) about a breach of the ACFID Code of Conduct. - 6.1.5.
+The Board will maintain multiple ways that people can lodge complaints and provide information about these mechanisms on its website.